THE CLASSICAL OUTLOOK

 Editorial decisions about submissions will be made as promptly as possible, typically within 2-3 months.

-The Classical Outlook does not review submissions that have been published elsewhere or that are being evaluated for publication elsewhere.
-In addition, during the time the submission is being reviewed by CO, it may not be submitted elsewhere.
-If you submit your work to CO, you acknowledge that you are complying with these policies.
+being reviewed by CO, it may not be submitted elsewhere.
+If you submit your work to CO, you

 Submissions Guidelines for Articles